phayne/heat1d/matlab/README.md

 >> latitude = 0; % equator
 >> [t, z] = heat1d_mex(H, rhos, rhod, ks, kd, latitude, albedo, local_time);
 ```
 The main purpose of the wrapper script is to do some error checking, and allow the use of arbitrary z-values.
+Some examples are provided below.

 ### Examples